DioxusLabs/dioxus/docs/cli/src/cmd/build.md

 # Build

-`dioxsu build` command can help you `pack & build` a dioxus project.
+The `dioxus build` command can help you `pack & build` a dioxus project.

 ```
 dioxus-build